 Welcome to Arrow Heights Elementary!
 Our school prides itself on being a caring, safe and inclusive place to learn.
 We look forward to helping all students develop in all aspects of their personal growth.

 This Handbook, and agenda is a valuable tool to help you become involved, informed and organized.
 Parents, please take the time to read through and discuss this section of the agenda with your child(ren).
 Should you have any questions or concerns, we encourage you to drop in or give us a call (837-6360).
 Please be sure to check out the school calendar to plan for upcoming events, non-instructional days and holidays.

 Mme.
 R. Tedesco, Principal

 8:20 a.m.
 Warning Bell

 12:20 p.m.
 Second bell – all students outside

 2:30 p.m.
 Dismissal

-Parents/guardians are welcome to come to the school at anytime, please report to the office upon arrival.
+Parents/guardians are welcome to come to the school by appointment.
 If you have any concerns, questions, suggestions, etc please feel free to contact the school.
 We welcome your input.
 Here is a list of some of the types of home-school communication occurring at A.H.E.:

 - Informal Reporting: includes regular teacher contact via telephone, email or in person.